Discreet Law LLP Price Information

 Our fees cover all of the work required to engage, monitor and facilitate the effective work of conveyance solicitors and other third parties.
 We would typically obtain quotes from a number of potential third-parties (including, if required, agents or solicitors to conduct Searches, Conveyancers’ fees etc), ensure that strict deadlines are set, documents are made in a timely manner and correctly and that all procedural steps are complied with.
 Our services often include preparing background documents for the client (identity, source of funds etc) in a way that would make their review by third parties easy and time-wise efficient.

-The range of our quotes could be anywhere between 5,000 GBP and 25,000 GBP per transaction, depending on the complexity, value of the property, purchase structure chosen and quick availability of the source of funds documentation.
+The range of our quotes could be anywhere between £5,000 plus VAT and £25,000 plus VAT per transaction, depending on the complexity, value of the property, purchase structure chosen and quick availability of the source of funds documentation.
 Below you can see how our services will typically be structured on a residential property transaction.

 We are often asked to assist with preparing applications for US B1/B2 and F1 visas.
 We have a significant amount of experience in both categories and are eager to help our clients with those applications.
 Any visa application has two stages: preparation (when we fill in the forms, obtain the support documentation and provide clients with a clear list of outstanding requirements) is the first one.

-Our fee for the preparation of the documentation pack for the B1/B2 visa is £2,500, for the F1 visa it is £3,500, unless there are circumstances that require additional work to be carried out (previous refusals, trips to higher risk regions etc.).
+Our fee for the preparation of the documentation pack for the B1/B2 visa is £2,500 plus VAT, for the F1 visa it is £3,500 plus VAT, unless there are circumstances that require additional work to be carried out (previous refusals, trips to higher risk regions etc.).

 The second stage is the physical submission of the application to the Embassy.
 The client may choose to receive our assistance during the submission process.
-If the client chooses to request our assistance, this would incur an extra fee of £250.
+If the client chooses to request our assistance, this would incur an extra fee of £250 plus VAT.

 Below you can find a summary of key steps in preparing an application: